'Overwhelming' turbines face refusal

 Proposals for the site were being examined three years ago when 20 turbines were being considered.

-The number of turbines have been reduced to 12 but Dumfries and Galloway Council's planning committee will be told concerns persist about the project.
+The number of turbines has been reduced to 12 but Dumfries and Galloway Council's planning committee will be told concerns persist about the project.

 A report said it would have "significant adverse visual and cumulative visual effects" and has recommended refusal.